Thor77/hetzner-flatcar/README.md

 ## Deployment procedure
 1. check whether vm with the name given as first parameter already exists
 2. create VM (if not already exists)
-3. render ignition template with data from new or existing VM
+3. render container linux config template with data from new or existing VM
+4. transpile container linux config into ignition file
-4. enable rescue boot on VM
+5. enable rescue boot on VM
-5. Startup or reboot VM (into rescue)
+6. Startup or reboot VM (into rescue)
-6. upload flatcar-install script and rendered ignition config
+7. upload flatcar-install script and rendered ignition config
-7. call flatcar-install and reboot
+8. call flatcar-install and reboot